Holy Roman Empire: Name and general perception

-Since Charlemagne, the realm was merely referred to as the "Roman Empire".
+Initially, following Charlemagne's coronation in 800, the realm was simply referred to as the "Roman Empire".
 The term sacrum ("holy", in the sense of "consecrated") in connection with the medieval Roman Empire was used beginning in 1157 under Frederick I Barbarossa ("Holy Empire"): the term was added to reflect Frederick's ambition to dominate Italy and the Papacy.
 The form "Holy Roman Empire" is attested from 1254 onward.

-The exact term "Holy Roman Empire" was not used until the 13th century, before which the empire was referred to variously as universum regnum ("the whole kingdom", as opposed to the regional kingdoms), imperium christianum ("Christian empire"), or Romanum imperium ("Roman empire"), but the Emperor's legitimacy always rested on the concept of translatio imperii, (Note: "transfer of rule") that he held supreme power inherited from the ancient emperors of Rome.
+The exact term "Holy Roman Empire" was not in use until the 13th century, before which the empire was referred to variously as universum regnum ("the whole kingdom", as opposed to the regional kingdoms), imperium christianum ("Christian empire"), or Imperium Romanum ("Roman empire"), but the Emperor's legitimacy always rested on the concept of translatio imperii, (Note: "transfer of rule") that he held supreme power inherited from the ancient emperors of Rome.

-From the mid-13th century onward, the Holy Roman Empire came to be more firmly associated with German identity.
+From the mid-13th century onward, the Holy Roman Empire came to be more firmly associated with a German (deutsch) identity.
 By around 1500, contemporary sources often referred to it simply as "Germany", reflecting its identification as a specifically German polity.
 In a decree following the Diet of Cologne in 1512, the name was changed to the "Holy Roman Empire of the German Nation" (Heiliges Römisches Reich Deutscher Nation, Sacrum Imperium Romanum Nationis Germanicae), a form first used in a document in 1474.
 The adoption of this new name coincided with the loss of imperial territories in Italy and Burgundy to the south and west by the late 15th century, but also to emphasize the new importance of the German Imperial Estates in ruling the Empire due to the Imperial Reform.
 The Hungarian denomination "German Roman Empire" (Német-római Birodalom) is the shortening of this.

 By the end of the 18th century, the term "Holy Roman Empire of the German Nation" fell out of official use.
 Contradicting the traditional view concerning that designation, Hermann Weisert has argued in a study on imperial titulature that, despite the claims of many textbooks, the name "Holy Roman Empire of the German Nation" never had an official status and points out that documents were thirty times as likely to omit the national suffix as include it.
 Similarly, Peter Wilson states that "of the German Nation" was "appended more frequently after 1512 without becoming the Empire's official title – despite numerous later claims to the contrary", and that "German historians are far more likely to refer to [the Empire] as 'of the German nation' than were its actual inhabitants."
-Still, the full name including “of the German Nation” was used in official documents and by contemporary chroniclers alike.
+Still, the full name including "of the German Nation" was used in official documents and by contemporary chroniclers alike.